vibhavg1/uai-competition-dev/_pages/root/information/introduction.md

 <!-- All researchers working on inference in graphical models and statistical relational models are encouraged to participate.-->

 ## Evaluation Tasks
-- PR:  computing the partition function
+- PR:  computation of the partition function
-- MAR: computing the marginals
+- MAR: computation the marginals
-- MAP: computing the most likely assignment
+- MAP: computation the most likely assignment over all variables
-- MMAP: computing the most likely assignment to a subset of variables followed by MAR on the remaining variables
+- MMAP: computation the most likely assignment to a subset of variables maximizing the MAR on the remaining variables
 - MLC: multi-label classification of a subset of variables